 Myth 1.
 Cost = comfort

 We have great news – you don't need to spend a fortune to get a good night's sleep.
-In fact, our testers regularly find cheaper mattresses that rate as good as or better for comfort than ones that cost thousands of dollars.
+In fact, our testers regularly find more affordable mattresses that rate as good as, or better for comfort than ones that cost thousands of dollars.

-The bad news?
-They've also found very pricey mattresses with borderline comfort scores – one even costs more than $4000.
+That's not to say all expensive mattresses are uncomfortable.
+But our experts have found some very pricey mattresses with borderline comfort scores – one even costs more than $8000.

 Testers regularly find cheaper mattresses that rate as good as or better than ones that cost thousands